olamileke/moto-fe/README.md

 This will install all the packages defined in the package.json file in the application root.

-Navigate to the src/environments directory and set the api_url option to http://localhost:4000 or whatever url the cloned backend is running on.
+Navigate to the src/environments directory and set the api_url option in the environment.prod.ts file to http://localhost:4000 or whatever url the cloned backend is running on.

 Still in the terminal, run